rudderlabs/rudderstack-profiles-basic-example/README.md

             from: inputs/rsTracks
 ```

 If you plan to use the sample data, run the command below.
 It will insert two sample tables into the database and schema you defined during setup.
-(Be sure you are in the PB directory in your terminal first):
+(Be sure you are in the project directory in your terminal first):
 ```shell script
 pb insert
 ```